EU and US accuse Belarus of 'hybrid attack' at borders | DW | 10.11.2021

 "It is important that Lukashenko understands that [the regime's] behavior comes with a price," von der Leyen said.

-Von der Leyen and Biden were set to discuss a host of issues, with global warming and trade also topping the list.
+Von der Leyen and Biden were slated to discuss a host of issues, with global warming and trade also topping the list.

 Biden was keen to stress a message of unity with the EU.